lucasvolkmer/d2l-en-branch/chapter_computer-vision/fine-tuning.md

-# Fine-Tuning
+# Fine-TuningAfinação
 :label:`sec_fine_tuning`

-In earlier chapters, we discussed how to train models on the Fashion-MNIST training dataset, which only has 60,000 images.
-We also described ImageNet, the most widely used large-scale image dataset in the academic world, with more than 10 million images and objects of over 1000 categories.
-However, the size of datasets that we often deal with is usually larger than the first, but smaller than the second.
+In earlier chapters, we discussed how t
+Nos capítulos anteriores, discutimos como traeinar modelos on the Fashion-MNIST training dataset, which only hno conjunto de dados de treinamento Fashion-MNIST, que tem apenas 60,.000 imagens.
+We also described ImageNet, the most widely used large-scale image dataset in theTambém descrevemos o ImageNet, o conjunto de dados de imagens em grande escala mais usado no mundo acadeêmic world, with more than 10 milliono, com mais de 10 milhões de imagens ande objects of overtos de mais de 1000 categorieas.
+However, the size of datasets that we often deal with is usually larger than the first, but smaller than the secoNo entanto, o tamanho dos conjuntos de dados com os quais frequentemente lidamos é geralmente maior do que o primeiro, mas menor do que o segundo.

-Assume we want to identify different kinds of chairs in images and then push the purchase link to the user.
-One possible method is to first find a hundred common chairs, take one thousand different images with different angles for each chair, and then train a classification model on the collected image dataset.
-Although this dataset may be larger than Fashion-MNIST, the number of examples is still less than one tenth of ImageNet.
-This may result in the overfitting of the complicated model applicable to ImageNet on this dataset.
-At the same time, because of the limited amount of data, the accuracy of the final trained model may not meet the practical requirements.
+Assume we want toSuponha que queremos identifyicar different kinds of chaes tipos de cadeiras inas imagens and then push the purchase link to the user.
+One possible method is to first find a hundred common chairs, take one thousande, em seguida, enviar o link de compra para o usuário.
+Um método possível é primeiro encontrar cem cadeiras comuns, obter mil imagens different images withes com different angles for each chair, and thenes ângulos para cada cadeira e, em seguida, traein a classification model on the collected image dataset.
+Although this dataset may be larger thanar um modelo de classificação no conjunto de dados de imagens coletado.
+Embora esse conjunto de dados possa ser maior do que o Fashion-MNIST, the number ofo número de exaempleos is still less than one tenth of ImageNet.
+This may result in the overfitting of the complicated modelainda é menor que um décimo do ImageNet.
+Isso pode resultar em sobreajuste do modelo complicado applicable tável ao ImageNet on this dataset.
+At the same time, because of the limited amount of data, the accuracy of theneste conjunto de dados.
+Ao mesmo tempo, devido à quantidade limitada de dados, a precisão do modelo final traeined model may not meet the practical requirementado pode não atender aos requisitos práticos.

 In order to deal with the above problems, an obvious solution is to collect more data.
 However, collecting and labeling data can consume a lot of time and money.
 For example, in order to collect the ImageNet datasets, researchers have spent millions of dollars of research funding.
 Although, recently, data collection costs have dropped significantly, the costs still cannot be ignored.